cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   is added to calculate the transposition key.
   This known-plaintext analysis is now better integrated together with the previous known-plaintext analysis for the Hill cipher.
+  All found keys in the transposition analysis are now shown in a table.

 - Further ciphertext-only analysis for Vigenère (according to Schroedel):
   This is effective for very short cryptograms if the password comes from